bkness/Gaming-Hub/README.md

 - Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

-- Or please just locate our website at [Game Hub](https://video-game-hub-project3.onrender.com/)
+- Or please just locate our website at [Video Game Hub](https://video-game-hub.onrender.com/)

 ## Credits
 Brandon Kelly - https://github.com/bkness \